Content audit guide to level up your website SEO performance and rank better.

 Well, first of all you can use website crawlers and inventory tools that can automatically scan your website and create an inventory of all the existing content, including URLs, meta tags and descriptions and even internal linking structures.
 This will save you so much precious time that you can spend doing something more creative.

 Of course, we can’t skip our beloved SEO Analytics tools.
 They can provide lots of valuable insights into your content’s SEO performance.
 They can analyze keyword usage, identify crawl errors and broken links, and even suggest improvements to optimize your content for better search ranking.
+On the other hand, you should also keep an eye on content gap with competitors, to not stay behind the competition.

 When it comes to SEO one of my all-time favorite tools to use is Ahrefs.
 I know, I know it’s equity costly but I believe it’s an investment that is absolutely worth it.
 It can give you anything and any piece of data you might ever need for your SEO strategies.